 Here are some common ERP exercises for different types of OCD:

 Each exercise is done in a supportive, step-by-step way so your brain can learn: the fear doesn’t have to control you.
-Please visit our OCD page for more information on how we treat it here at Aspen View Mental Health.

 No. ERP is designed to be gradual and supportive.
 You’ll start with less distressing exposures and build up at a pace that feels safe and manageable.
 Facing your worst fear is never the first step—it’s something you might work toward over time, with full support from your therapist.